Sebastian Krys: Personal

-Sebastian Krys (pronounced "Chris") was born in Buenos Aires, Argentina and arrived in the United States of America in 1980 at the age of nine as an undocumented immigrant.
-Krys became a U.S. citizen in 2012.
-He Lives with his wife Pamela Krys, and sons Nick and Gabe Krys.
+Sebastian Krys (pronounced "Chris") was born in Buenos Aires, Argentina and arrived in the United States in 1980 at the age of nine as an undocumented immigrant.
+He became a U.S. citizen in 2012.
+He Lives with his wife, Pamela Krys, and sons Nick and Gabe Krys.

 Career

-Krys started in 1992 as a recording intern at the legendary Emilio Estefan's Crescent Moon Studio in Miami, where he worked until the early 2000s.
+Krys started in 1992 as a recording intern at Emilio Estefan's Crescent Moon Studio in Miami, where he worked until the early 2000s.
 There he worked with major Latin artists such as Roberto Blades, Celia Cruz, Enrique Iglesias, David Bisbal, Ricky Martin, Arturo Sandoval, Jon Secada and, of course, Gloria Estefan.

-In 2010, after moving to Los Angeles, Sebastian launched an independent music company called Rebeleon Entertainment.
+In 2010, after moving to Los Angeles, Krys launched an independent music company called Rebeleon Entertainment.

 Selected discography

 Awards and nominations

-As a producer and mixer he won seven American Grammys and ten Latin Grammys.
-He's currently in the fourth spot as the Most Latin Grammys won by a Producer third as Most Latin Grammys won by an Engineer or Mixer, and sixth as Most Latin Grammys won in a lifetime.
-In 2007 Sebastian Krys was awarded the Producer of the Year. at the 8th Latin Grammy Awards In 2009 he was inducted to the Full Sail University Hall of Fame.
+As a producer and mixer, he won seven American Grammys and ten Latin Grammys.
+He is currently fourth in the list of the Most Latin Grammys won by a Producer, third as Most Latin Grammys won by an Engineer or Mixer and sixth as Most Latin Grammys won in a lifetime.
+In 2007, Krys was awarded the title of Producer of the Year. at the 8th Latin Grammy Awards In 2009, he was inducted to the Full Sail University Hall of Fame.